stevahnes/figma-plugins/packages/figma-gridgen/README.md

   - "Shift + Arrow" keys on textboxes to increaes/decrease by 10
   - "Enter" on checkboxes to toggle
   - "Enter" on buttons to click
+  - "Shift + R" to reset input to cached values, if any
   - "Shift + C" to initiate table creation
   - Shortcuts to switch between constraint modes (see above)